open-component-model/ocm/docs/reference/ocm_ocm-accessmethods.md

     - **<code>resourceRef</code>** *relative resource ref*

-      The resource reference of the denoted respource relative to the given component version.
+      The resource reference of the denoted resource relative to the given component version.

-    It uses the consumer identity and credebtials for the intermediate repositories and the final resource access.
+    It uses the consumer identity and credentials for the intermediate repositories and the final resource access.

   Options used to configure fields: <code>--accessComponent</code>, <code>--accessIdentityPath</code>, <code>--accessRepository</code>, <code>--accessVersion</code>